 Lemon juice is one of my favorite juices to have first thing in the morning.
 I use it for allergies and when I am feeling congested.
-I started a morning routine of lemon juice when I was diagnosed with bronchitis.
-I was fed up with taking antibiotics as my only option.
 After reading an article on the health benefits of lemon juice on colds, I decided to try it.
-I got up each morning before I put any food in my stomach I would drink a glass of hot lemonade no sugar.
+I got up each morning before I put any food in my stomach I would drink a glass of hot lemonade with no sugar.
 After a couple of weeks, I noticed the improvement the congestion in my chest started clearing up naturally.
-Now I use hot lemon teas every time I feel a cold coming on or my allergies start acting up.
+Now I use hot lemon teas every time I feel a cold coming on or when my allergies start acting up.
 So, what is so amazing about lemons?

 Lemon fruit (Citrus limon) is one of the most widely consumed fruits, either directly or used in soft drinks, alcoholic drinks, and cooking.
 Lemons are rich in citric acid, vitamin C, and polyphenols.